surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 *The effect block*

 A **left-click** on a particular unit in the effect unit selector brings that unit in the editor.
-A **right-click** on a unit disables/enables it.
+A **double-click** on a unit disables/enables it.
 This state is stored within patches, unlike the global FX bypass setting.

 Moreover, you can drag-and-drop units over other units to make them switch places.
 Holding down **Ctrl/Cmd** and